Validator Staking: A Quick Start

 Important

-This staking process is designed for institutions that want to enable non-custodial staking for their customers.
-Customers will retain control of their wallets and funds.
-If you're looking to build your own staking solution on top of our Enterprise Staking product.
+This staking process is designed for institutions that want to offer non-custodial staking services to their customers.
+With this system, customers maintain control of their own wallets and funds.
+This solution is ideal if you're an institution looking to build your own staking offering using our Enterprise Staking product as a foundation.

 What’s a Validator?